yosi-dediashvili/SubiT/design/providers.md

 not use other languages than those.

 ###### `get_titles_versions()`
-The function receives the new Input object, and returns a list of TitleVersions object.
+The function receives a Title instance and a Version instance, and will return a list of TitleVersions object for each title it got from the search.

 ###### `download_subtitle_buffer()`
 The function receive a single version from the versions that was retrieved with